benjaminion/upgrading-ethereum-book/src/book.md

 ##### 2. Client X has more than one-third of the stake

-When client X managing more than one-third of the total stake goes down, the beacon chain will be unable to finalise and will enter the [inactivity leak](/part2/incentives/inactivity).
+If client X manages more than one-third of the total stake and goes down, the beacon chain will be unable to finalise and will enter the [inactivity leak](/part2/incentives/inactivity).

 In this case no validators will receive rewards for attesting.
 Users of non-X clients will not lose stake, but users of client X will suffer much bigger losses than usual due to the quadratically increasing leak.
 There is strong time pressure to get the issue with client X resolved either by fixing the bug or swapping to a different client.

 ##### 3. Client X has around half of the stake

 The situation becomes potentially much worse when X hosts around half of the validators.
 If X were to have a consensus bug but otherwise keep running, we would have two similarly sized chains.
 Each chain would see half its validators missing and start leaking out the stakes of the missing validators.
-Within three to four weeks each chain would have leaked out enough of the stake of the missing validators that the present validators would control two-thirds and the chains could each finalise separately.
+Within three to four weeks each chain would have leaked out enough of the stake of the missing validators that the present validators would control two-thirds, meaning that the chains could each finalise separately.
 It would be extremely difficult &ndash; effectively impossible &ndash; to reunite these chains ever again since they would contain conflicting finalised checkpoints.
 The beacon chain would be permanently partitioned.

 Hopefully, 3-4 weeks is sufficient time for client X to fix its bug or for users of X to migrate to other clients.
-Meanwhile users of X are suffering large inactivity penalties as per scenario 2.
+Meanwhile users of X are suffering large inactivity penalties on the correct chain as per scenario 2.

 ##### 4. Client X approaches or exceeds two-thirds of the stake